MC42/hi-im.kim/writing/pmmm/lepidopterology.md

-The railyard was largely empty, late night service more than suspended in light of the attack months prior; nobody had it in them to mark the service as *truly* extinct yet, and so on the coastline it stayed.
+The railyard had remained empty, late night service more than suspended in light of the attack months prior.
+Nobody *quite* had it in them to mark the service as extinct yet, and so the rails remained largely unridden.

 Karina watched her elder, a meager shadow of her future past self, slowly approach the stranger.
 When they had set out to investigate the irregularity, she had refused to identify herself telepathically.
-Nevertheless, the pair remained vigiliant; she still unmistakbly *stank* like magical girl.
+Nevertheless, the pair remained vigiliant; she still unmistakibly *stank* like magical girl.

-Homura had a nagging feeling of familiarity as she traversed the rails, leaps and bounds covering the dense port with ease.
+Homura had a nagging feeling of familiarity as she traversed the rails towards their terminus, leaps and bounds covering the dense port with ease.
 It didn't feel like a wraith at *all*, and that was itself noteworthy, even if she couldn't place what it *did* remind her of.

 *Stay back, Karina.*